 The purpose of this 2007 Stock Incentive Plan, as amended (the "Plan") of American Superconductor Corporation, a Delaware corporation (the "Company"), is to advance the interests of the Company's stockholders by enhancing the Company's ability to attract, retain and motivate persons who are expected to make important contributions to the Company and by providing such persons with equity ownership opportunities and performance-based incentives that are intended to align their interests with those of the Company's stockholders.
 Except where the context otherwise requires, the term "Company" shall include any of the Company's present or future parent or subsidiary corporations as defined in Sections 424(e) or (f) of the Internal Revenue Code of 1986, as amended, and any regulations promulgated thereunder (the "Code") and any other business venture (including, without limitation, joint venture or limited liability company) in which the Company has a controlling interest, as determined by the Board of Directors of the Company (the "Board").
-This Plan constitutes an amendment and restatement of the 2007 Stock Incentive Plan, as amended prior to May 9, 2012 (the "Existing Plan"), which was approved by the Company's stockholders on August 6, 2009.
-In the event that the Company's stockholders do not approve the Plan, the Existing Plan will continue in full force and effect on its terms and conditions as in effect immediately prior to the date the Plan is approved by the Board.
+This Plan constitutes an amendment and restatement of the 2007 Stock Incentive Plan, as amended prior to May 9, 2012 (the "Existing Plan"), which was approved by the Company's stockholders do not approve the Plan, the Existing Plan will continue in full force and effect on its terms and conditions as in effect immediately prior to the date the Plan is approved by the Board.